bbauska/Coursera-Bootstrap/readme.md

 <p>
 Welcome to Front End Web UI Frameworks and Tools: Bootstrap 4.

-I\'m glad you decided to join this course to learn about the most popular front end Web UI Framework: Bootstrap.
+I&apos;m glad you decided to join this course to learn about the most popular front end Web UI Framework: Bootstrap.

-We\'ll look at various aspects of <b>Bootstrap</b>.
+We&apos;ll look at various aspects of <b>Bootstrap</b>.
 Through several examples, you will learn by doing exercises as part of this course.

-Let\'s look at some details next.
+Let&apos;s look at some details next.
 Before you begin this course, please make sure that you have sufficient background to be able to succeed in this course.